vahidk/EffectiveTensorflow/README.md

 ```
 The schedule flag decides which member function of the Experiment object gets called.
 So, if you for example set schedule to "train_and_evaluate", experiment.train_and_evaluate() would be called.

-The input function can return two tensors (or dictionaries of tensors) providing the features and labels to be passed to the model.
+The input function returns two tensors (or dictionaries of tensors) providing the features and labels to be passed to the model:
 ```python
 def input_fn():
     features = ...